tendermint/spec/rfc/005-soft-chain-upgrades.md

 to still be able to process the blocks.
 - Async upgrading.
 Nodes choose when they want to upgrade the binary and Tendermint handles the actual transition.
+- In the future it may be possible to support application migrations.
+This is where the application can upgrade the Tx data structures.

 **Negative**